⚙️ Engineering deep-dive

 JWT Bearer authentication

 All admin API endpoints require a signed JWT token.
-Tokens are issued on login/register and expire after 30 days.
+Tokens are issued on login and expire after 30 days.
 The signing secret is a configurable environment variable — never hardcoded.

 🐳